perkowitz/issho/doc/hachi/modules/seq.md

 - In Beat mode, each pattern contains 16 tracks, with a MIDI note defined for each track.
 - In Mono mode, each pattern contains one track, which can play a monophonic sequence of notes.
 - Each track consists of 16 steps.
-- Each step can play a note (with settable velocity) or rest.
+- Each step can play a note (with settable velocity), a rest, or tie (hold) the previous note.
 - Seq also supports 16 control tracks per pattern, which can send MIDI CC values on each step.
 - The entire contents of memory can be saved to a file.
-- Within the Seq module, 16 different files can be saved and loaded, but the files can be copied, backed up, and shared.
+- Within the Seq module, 8 different files can be saved and loaded, but the files can be copied, backed up, and shared.
 Data is saved in a JSON format.

 # Layout and Controls